ionoid/mkiot/README.md

         * `commands`: optional sequence of commands with their arguments that are executed according to their order.
 Command example: `["/bin/echo", "hello"]`.

+* `artifacts`: required field that specifies how to produce the final artifacts.
+All produced artifacts can be found inside the `$build-directory/artifacts/` directory.

+    * `use`: the name of the image to use.
+It has to be the `name` field of one of the images that were installed during the `installs` phase.

+    * `name`: required field to define how to name the final artifact that contains the build output.

+    * `compression`: specifies the archive and compression format to use, by default it uses the `tar archive` format.

 ### Build specs extra documentation